 Instead, make a day of it.
 Head downtown around 2:00 or 3:00 pm.
-Find a great parking spot, then savor an early dinner at one of the awesome downtown restaurants and get a head start on your holiday shopping by visiting one of the many downtown stores.
+Find a great parking spot, then savor an early dinner at one of the awesome downtown restaurants.
+Do some holiday shopping at some of the many downtown stores.
 Get into the Christmas spirit by strolling through Sundance Square, take photos in front of the Christmas tree, and listen to the holiday music that fills the air.
 This is a great way to give an experience as an early Christmas gift to your family.

 Traffic and Parking